360ls/360ls/_sprint/sprint5/manual.md

 title: Manuals
 ---

-These manuals are operating under the assumption that the users and administrators will be utilizing the product of Sprint 4, not the entire finished product
+These manuals are operating under the assumption that the users and administrators will be utilizing the product of Sprint 5, not the entire finished product.

 # User Manual